How to pass your full UK motorbike licence

-Getting a full motorbike licence in the UK - known as a category A - opens the door to one of the most exciting and liberating experiences going, but doing so can seem offputtingly complicated.
+Getting a motorcycle licence in the UK - known as a category A licence - opens the door to one of the most exciting and liberating experiences going, but doing so can seem offputtingly complicated.
 Never fear, though – MCN is here to cut through the jargon and make it easier than ever to start your life on two wheels.

-Latest news: in December 2018 the Driver and Vehicle Standards Agency (DVSA) changed the law for what constitues a cat A bike to take your test on, and now it's classed as one with up to 67.1bhp with a minumum kerb weight of 180kg.
+Latest news: in December 2018 the Driver and Vehicle Standards Agency (DVSA) changed the law for what constitutes a cat A bike to take your test on, and now it's classed as one with at least 67.1bhp with a minimum kerb weight of 180kg.

 Two documents are needed to ride a motorcycle legally on the road as a learner: a provisional motorcycle licence and a Compulsory Basic Training (CBT) certificate.
 These will entitle you to ride a motorcycle or scooter of up to 125cc and 14.8bhp (11kw).
 You must display L-plates and cannot use the motorway or carry a pillion.